 - 1. Unless otherwise specified in the Rules or in the conditions for the Competitions, Elimination means that the Athlete with the Horse in question may not continue in the Competition at issue.
 Elimination may also be retroactive. - 2.
 The Athlete has the right to jump one single obstacle, after retiring or after being eliminated, providing that obstacle is part of the course of the current Competition.
 This, however, does not apply to Elimination arising from a fall. - 3.
 The following paragraphs lay down the reasons for which Athletes are eliminated in Jumping Competitions.
 The Ground Jury must enforce Elimination under the following circumstances: - 3.1 jumping or attempting to jump an obstacle in the arena before the start of the round except for the practice obstacle(s) authorised by the Ground Jury (see JRs Art.
 202.3); - 3.2 starting before the signal is given and jumping the first obstacle of the course (see JRs Art.
 202.5 and 203.1.2); - 3.3 taking more than 45 seconds to jump the first obstacle after the time of the round has started, except all cases relating to circumstances beyond the influence of the Athlete (see JRs Art.
 203.1.2); - 3.4 a Horse resisting for 45 consecutive seconds during the round (see JRs Art.
 223.2); - 3.5 taking more than 45 seconds to jump the next obstacle, or to jump the last obstacle and cross the finishing line; - 3.6 jumping the first obstacle while omitting to cross the starting line between the flags in the correct direction (see JRs Art.
 220.1.2); - 3.7 omitting a compulsory turning point or not following the track indicated by a continuous line on the course plan; - 3.8 jumping or attempting to jump an obstacle which does not form part of the course during the round (see JRs Art.
 220.1.5); - 3.9 omitting to jump an obstacle of the course (see JRs Art.
 220.1.5) or after a Run-out or a Refusal, failing to attempt to jump again the obstacle where the Fault was committed; - 3.10 jumping an obstacle out of order (see JRs Art.
 220.1.4); - 3.11 jumping an obstacle in the wrong direction (see JRs Art.
 220.1.4); - 3.12 exceeding the time limit (see JRs Art.
-236 and 239); - 3.13 following a Refusal, jumping or attempting to jump an obstacle which has been knocked down, before it has been rebuilt: - 3.14 jumping or attempting to jump an obstacle after an interruption without waiting for the bell (see JRs Art.
-203.3);
+236 and 239); - 3.13 following a Refusal, jumping or attempting to jump an obstacle which has been knocked down, before it has been rebuilt; - 3.14 jumping or attempting to jump an obstacle after an interruption without waiting for the bell (see JRs Art.
+203.3); - 3.15 not jumping all the elements of a combination again after a Refusal or Run-out (see JRs Art.
+212.3), except in the case of the closed part of a combination (see JRs Art.
+214);

-Office: HKJC Shatin Racecourse, 8/F Central Complex, Shatin, New Territories, Hong Kong Tel: (852) 2966 5078 Fax: (852) 2966 5082 Website: www.hkef.org Email: info@hkef.org
+Office: HKJC Shatin Race Course, 8/F Central Complex, Shatin, New Territories, Hong Kong 地址: 香港沙田馬場綜合大樓八樓

+Tel 電話: (852) 2966 5078 Fax 傳真: (852) 2966 5082 Website 網址: www.hkef.org Email 電郵: info@hkef.org